QR2.2.1 Is Space Continuous?

 … although we habitually assume that there is a continuum of points of space and time this is just an assumption that is … convenient … There is no deep reason to believe that space and time are continuous, rather than discrete…(Barrow, 2007) p57.

-There no deep reason to think space is continuous, but there is a good reason to think it isn’t because quantum theory requires a minimum length.
-Shorter wavelengths of light have more energy but only up to the limit of Planck’s constant, so the quantum of quantum theory requires a shortest length, which is called the Planck length.
+There is no deep reason to think that space is continuous, but one reason to think it isn’t is that quantum theory requires a minimum length.
+Shorter wavelengths of light have more energy but only up to the limit of Planck’s constant, so the quantum of quantum theory requires a shortest length, called the Planck length.

 Planck length predicts that repeatedly dividing space gives a smallest point that can’t be divided further.
 Just as closely inspecting a TV screen gives irreducible dots, closely inspecting our space gives only irreducible Planck lengths, so it is digital not continuous.
 And not only does repeatedly dividing our space give a pixel that can’t be split, repeatedly dividing our time gives a cycle that can’t be paused.
 That space and time are digital then answers Zeno’s paradoxes as follows: